 Street photography is all about capturing life as it happens and telling a story with your images.
-It can be a great way to practice your composition skills, since you often don’t have the luxury of staging or rehearsing shots.
+It can be a great way to practice your composition skills since you often don’t have the luxury of staging or rehearsing shots.

-Here are ten tips to help you improve your street photography composition:
+Here are ten tips to help you improve your street photography composition.

-Street Photography Composition: Utilizing the Rule of Thirds
+Utilizing the Rule of Thirds

 To apply the rule of thirds, imagine you’re dividing the image you see through your viewfinder into three rows and three columns, or nine equal parts.
-The inner intersections of the grid shows the four points that a viewer’s eye tends to seek out.
+The inner intersections of the grid show the four points that a viewer’s eye tends to seek out.

 In the case of portraiture, another general rule is that your subject should be on the opposite line of the direction that they’re looking in.
 If your subject is looking to their left, they should be positioned to the right of the frame.

 As photographers, we choose what to include and exclude in a frame.
-Incorporating less into a photograph can give a subject emphasis and breathing space to capture and hold a viewer’s attention.
+Incorporating less into a photograph can give a subject emphasis and breathing space to capture and hold the viewer’s attention.

 The negative space also introduces a sense of mystery.
 Where does the image end?
 Where was it taken?
 And where is the dove going?

-A more cluttered image would deliver too much information, turning an observational photograph into a casual, every-day image.
+A more cluttered image would deliver too much information, turning an observational photograph into a casual, everyday image.